Gaurav Tiwari

 Gaurav Tiwari (2 September 1984 – 7 July 2016) was an Indian paranormal investigator, UFO field investigator and ParaNexus representative in India who appeared on television shows such as MTV Girl's Night Out with Rannvijay Singh, Haunted Weekends with Sunny Leone, Aaj Tak, Live India, News 24, Star TV, Zee TV, Fear Files: Darr Ki Sacchi Tasvirein, Syfy's 'Haunting: Australia', and Sony TV's Bhoot Aaya.
 Tiwari was also a guest on paranormal radio shows and CEO and Founder of the Indian Paranormal Society.

 Early life

 Tiwari was born on 2 September 1984, he was an ordained minister of Metaphysical Church of Humanistic Science.
 He made cameo appearances in the Hindi films 16 December and Tango Charlie.
 At the age of 21, he went to Florida to pursue his career in aviation, and later became interested in Paranormal investigation and Parapsychology.

 Career

 Tiwari appeared on MTV Girls Night Out directed by Sajeed A. This show was India's first horror/paranormal reality show and it also won the Best Reality Show at the Asian Television Awards, Singapore, 2011.
 A similar show/repeat was Haunted weekends with Sunny Leone.

-Bhoot Aaya
+Bhoot Aaya investigation

 Tiwari appeared as a paranormal expert and lead investigator in Bhoot Aaya describing the alleged paranormal activity.